DeMarco Murray: 2013 season

 After the final game of the season, Murray was fined $21,000 for violating the crown-of-the-helmet rule on a collision with Philadelphia Eagles' defensive lineman Damion Square.

 Murray finished the 2013 season ranked 11th in total yards from scrimmage with 1,471 while missing two games due to injury.
 He had 217 carries for 1,121 yards and nine touchdowns, all career highs and ranking tied for 17th, tenth, and tied for sixth, respectively among running backs.
 Murray's 5.2 yards per attempt was the most in the league among players with 150 or more attempts.
 He also recorded 53 catches for 350 yards and a touchdown, ranking 11th, 14th, and tied for 16th among running backs.

-Murray replaced Frank Gore in the 2014 Pro Bowl after Gore got injured during the NFC Championship against the Seattle Seahawks.
+Murray replaced Frank Gore in the 2014 Pro Bowl after Gore got injured during the NFC Championship Game against the Seahawks.
 This marked Murray's first Pro Bowl nomination.
-He had four rushes for 25 yards and caught four passes for another 37 yards as he scored the eventual game-winning touchdown on a 20-yard reception from quarterback Alex Smith to give Team Rice a narrow 22–21 victory.
+He had four carries for 25 yards and caught four passes for 37 yards as he scored the eventual game-winning touchdown on a 20-yard reception from quarterback Alex Smith to give Team Rice a narrow 22–21 victory.
 Murray was ranked 87th by his fellow players on the NFL Top 100 Players of 2014.

 2014 season: Rushing title

 In 2014, Murray and an improved offensive line helped the team find a new identity.
 In the first eight games, Murray broke Jim Brown's 1958 NFL rushing record for most consecutive 100-yard games to start a season.
 Given his previous injury history, the team considered limiting some of Murray's workloads, but he was such an integral part of the offense success, that the Cowboys could not cut back on his playing time.

 Murray had 22 carries for 118 yards and a touchdown during the season-opening 28–17 loss to the San Francisco 49ers.
-He followed that up 29 carries for 167 yards and a touchdown in a 26–10 road victory over the Tennessee Titans in the next game.
-The following week against the St. Louis Rams, Murray rushed for 100 yards and a touchdown on 24 carries in the 34–31 road victory.
-During a Week 4 38–17 victory over the New Orleans Saints, he rushed 24 times for 149 yards and two touchdowns for his fourth straight game finding the endzone.
-In the next game against the Houston Texans, Murray had a season-high 31 carries for 136 yards in the 20–17 victory.
-The following week against the defending Super Bowl XLVIII champion Seattle Seahawks, he ran for 115 yards and a touchdown on 28 carries in the 30–23 road victory.
+He followed that up 29 carries for 167 yards and a touchdown during a 26–10 road victory over the Tennessee Titans in the next game.
+The following week against the Rams, Murray rushed for 100 yards and a touchdown on 24 carries in the 34–31 road victory.

+During a Week 4 38–17 victory over the New Orleans Saints, Murray rushed 24 times for 149 yards and two touchdowns for his fourth straight game finding the endzone.
+In the next game against the Houston Texans, Murray had a season-high 31 carries for 136 yards during the 20–17 victory.
+The following week against the defending Super Bowl XLVIII champion Seahawks, he ran for 115 yards and a touchdown on 28 carries in the 30–23 road victory.